 - Trifold tabletop templates are seldom used.

-- Choose either a three, or four column layout.
+- Choose either a three, or four column layout by following the instructions along the right sidebar.

 The following sections of information must be included in each poster.
 The choice of design, boxes, columns is up to you.
 The direction of the story should go top to bottom, then left to right.
 Read in columns, not rows.

-- Author list should have the form Last, MI., Last, MI.
+- Author list should have the form Last, MI., First, Last, MI.
+First (last name, middle initial (optional), first initial or name)

 - Affiliations can be listed many ways.
 Your best bet is to look at other posters presented at the same event form a prior year.
 For a class project, simply state your year, class and section number.